Sophia of Prussia: Conversion to Orthodoxy

 After the birth of her eldest son, Sophia decided to embrace the faith of her subjects and convert to the Orthodox faith.
-Having requested and received the blessing of the Empress Dowager and Queen Victoria, the Crown Princess informed her in-laws of her intention and asked Queen Olga for instruction in orthodoxy.
-The Greek royal family was delighted by the news, because the announcement of the conversion would be popular among the Greeks but King George insisted that Germanus II, Metropolitan of Athens and Head of the Autocephalous Greek Church, would instruct Sophie in the Orthodox faith, rather than his wife.
+Having requested and received the blessing of the Empress Dowager and Queen Victoria, the Crown Princess informed her in-laws of her intention and asked Queen Olga for instruction in Orthodoxy.
+The Greek royal family was delighted by the news, because the announcement of the conversion would be popular among the Greeks but King George insisted that Germanus II, Metropolitan of Athens and head of the autocephalous Church of Greece, would instruct Sophie in the Orthodox faith, rather than his wife.
 Of Russian origin, Queen Olga was considered by some Greek nationalists as an "agent of the Pan-Slavism" and the King therefore preferred that Germanus II would guarantee the task that could otherwise create difficulties for the Crown.

 Though the news of her conversion was greeted calmly by most members of her family, Sophia feared the reaction of her brother William II, who took his status as Head of the Prussian Union of Churches very seriously and hated disobedience more than anything.
 Sophia and Constantine took a trip to Germany for the occasion of the wedding of her sister Viktoria to Prince Adolf of Schaumburg-Lippe in November 1890.
 The Crown Princess personally announced to her brother her intentions to change her religion.
 As expected, the news strongly displeased the Emperor and his wife, the very pious Augusta Victoria.
 The Empress even tried to dissuade her sister-in-law to convert, triggering a heated argument between the two women.
 Augusta later claimed that this caused her to go into premature labor, and deliver her sixth child, Prince Joachim, too early.
 William, meanwhile, was so angry that he threatened Sophia with exclusion from the Prussian royal family.
 Pressed by her mother to appear conciliatory, Sophia ended up writing a letter to her brother explaining the reasons for her conversion but the Emperor would not listen, and for three years he forbade his sister to enter Germany.
 Upon receiving his reply Sophie sent a telegram to her mother: "Received answer.
 Keeps to what he said in Berlin.
 Fixes it to three years.
 Mad.
 Never mind."

 Sophia officially converted on 2 May 1891; however, the imperial sentence was ultimately never implemented.
 Nevertheless, relations between William and Sophia were permanently marked by Sophia's decision.
 Indeed, the Emperor was an extremely resentful man and he never stopped making his sister pay for her disobedience.